12 German Modal Particles to Give Your Deutsch Conversations Some Native Flair

-They are, in a sense, flavoring words that add a deeper element to language.
+They are, in a sense, flavoring words that add a sense of emotion or attitude to what is being said.
 In German, these could be words that soften the harshness of a comment, add a persuasive or suggestive element to a request or otherwise add subtle meaning to a sentence without changing the grammatical context.

 Most of the time, particles are only used in spoken contexts.
 However, in the digital age, they’re also commonly used in German social media, due to the informality of the medium, so you can take advantage of this in your learning.
 Particles are likely not going to be used in an academic paper or a formal presentation, unless it’s for added linguistic effect, such as reinforcing the seriousness or urgency of a command.